flybywiresim/docs/docs/fbw-a32nx/feature-guides/web-mcdu.md

 This will allow to have different UI implementations or even hardware MCDUs in the future.
 We plan to eventually also create a separate documentation for using this websocket connection directly.

-We recommend to **not** change the default port for the websocket.
-If you have to change this port because it is already occupied on your machine you need to change it as well in the EFB Sim Options Settings page.
+!!! warning "We recommend to **not** change the default port for the websocket.
+If you have to change this port because it is already occupied on your machine you need to change it as well in the EFB Sim Options Settings page."

 ## Compatible Browsers